Depression Cherry

 Depression Cherry is the fifth studio album by the American dream pop duo Beach House.
-It was co-produced by the group and Chris Coady, and was released on August 28, 2015, by Sub Pop in the US, Bella Union in Europe, Mistletone Records in Australia, Hostess Entertainment in Japan and Arts & Crafts in Mexico.
-The album was recorded at Studio in the Country in Bogalusa, Louisiana, from November 2014 to January 2015.
-Reacting to their dissatisfaction with using live drums on tour to play songs from their previous album, Bloom (2012), for Depression Cherry, the band returned to simpler song arrangements, similar to those of its first two studio albums.
-"Sparks" was released as the lead single on July 1.
-The album received mostly positive reviews from critics.
+It was released on August 28, 2015, through Sub Pop in the United States, Bella Union in Europe, Mistletone Records in Australia, Hostess Entertainment in Japan and Arts & Crafts in Mexico.
+The album was arranged entirely by the duo, who also co-produced the album alongside Chris Coady, his third time working with the group.

+Reacting to their dissatisfaction with using live drums on tour to play songs from their previous album, Bloom (2012), Beach House returned to a simpler style of dream pop arrangements for Depression Cherry, relying on less usage of live drums and instead constructing around drum machine rhythms, similar to the musical styles of their first two studio albums.
+The duo began looking of musical inspiration and began writing songs for the album between 2012 and 2014.
+Soon after, the entire album was recorded at Studio in the Country in Bogalusa, Louisiana, from November 2014 to January 2015.

+To promote Depression Cherry, "Sparks" was released as the album's lead single on July 1, 2015, with "PPP" and "Beyond Love" being released as the second and third singles on August 6, 2015.
+It was further supported with a concert tour from August to December 2015.
+Upon release, the album received mostly positive reviews from critics, who likened the musical approach to the band's first two studio albums.
+It debuted at number eight on the Billboard 200, with 27,000 copies sold.
 Less than two months after releasing Depression Cherry, Beach House followed it up with their sixth album, Thank Your Lucky Stars.

-Background and recording
+Background

-After Beach House completed touring for their previous record Bloom (2012), the group took a six-month break.
+On May 15, 2012, Beach House released their fourth studio album Bloom, which was supported by its successful lead single "Myth".
+The album attained critical praise from several publications, additionally being named one of the best albums of 2012, and commercial success, debuting at number seven on the US Billboard 200 with 41,000 copies sold.
+After releasing the album and completing touring for Bloom, the group took a six-month break.
 Uncertain about their future, singer/keyboardist Victoria Legrand said, "I didn't feel creative at all...
 I just thought well, maybe I'll never have another musical idea."

 She added, "I just personally felt I needed a couple of months of just not doing anything, I didn't have thoughts."
 Legrand found herself frustrated and limited creatively by the presence of a live drum set on tour to play Bloom's songs because of "the noise it creates and how much space it fills".
 Guitarist Alex Scally concurred, saying, "There was a transparent feeling, [the songs] didn't feel as nuanced."
+On May 26, 2015, the band announced their fifth studio album, Depression Cherry, additionally revealing its tracklist and album artwork.